What is Ratio Analysis?

-- Return on Assets can be low or high depending on the type of industry.
+- Return on Assets can be low or high, depending on the type of industry.
 If the company operates in a capital intensive sector (Asset heavy), then the return on assets may be on the lower side.
-However, if the company is Asset Light (services or internet company), they tend to have have a higher Return on Assets.
+However, if the company is Asset Light (services or internet company), they tend to have had a higher Return on Assets.

 Return on Total Assets – Colgate’s Case Study Example

 Colgate’s Return on total assets have been declining since 2010.
 Most recently, it has declined to its lowest to 21.9%.
 Why?